Today I received a letter from Prime Minister Boris Johnson. Yes, I know, it is incredible! I turned the news on and heard he spent last night in ICU.

-In many ways the lock-down to prevent the spread of the virus made us prisoners in our own homes.
+In many ways, the lock-down to prevent the spread of the virus made us prisoners in our own homes.
 It may not be as bad as being in actual prison however it is not a holiday break either.
-Being trapped at home while bombarded by scary news and videos of death toll aggravates the perception of threat for our lives.
-We can’t find comfort in a friend’s hug any more because of the social distancing and any mood boosting activities like art performances, fitness clubs, church services or visits to the pubs are no longer available.
+Being trapped at home while bombarded by scary news and videos of the death toll aggravates the perception of threat for our lives.
+We can’t find comfort in a friend’s hug anymore because of the social distancing and any mood-boosting activities like art performances, fitness clubs, church services or visits to the pubs are no longer available.
 Staying at home means that your boundaries are being challenged by the other family members who may happen to be young children fed up staying indoors.

 There is a lot of mental pressure going on right now.
-Let me explain: we are in shock from the abrupt change in the world where our basic needs like security, stability and predictability are not met.
-And it feels uncomfortable to say the least.
-At the beginning I noticed that there a lot of areas that that aroused my anxiety and if I focused on them I felt even more anxious.
-So I avoided thinking about what will happen if the shops get empty and I don’t have any reserves in my fridge, how am I going to manage with the money (that was a big one), how am I going to work – when, how, where, what if I get ill my lungs won’t make it etc. My body and mind were sensing
+Let me explain: we are in shock from the abrupt change in the world where our basic needs like security, stability, and predictability are not met.
+And it feels uncomfortable, to say the least.
+In the beginning, I noticed that there a lot of areas that aroused my anxiety and if I focused on them I felt even more anxious.
+So I avoided thinking about what will happen if the shops get empty and I don’t have any reserves in my fridge, how am I going to manage with the money (that was a big one), how am I going to work – when, how, where, what if I get ill my lungs won’t make it, etc. My body and mind were sensing

 Mother Nature had equipped us with a survival mechanism wired in our instincts.
-When threatened a part of our reptilian brain called amygdala takes the control of our body in order to prepare us for fight, flight, freeze or flop.
-Through evolution the response time had shortened to become instant and automatic.
+When threatened a part of our reptilian brain called amygdala takes the control of our body in order to prepare us for a fight, flight, freeze, or flop.
+Through evolution, the response time had shortened to become instant and automatic.
 It instructs the secretion of cortisol and adrenaline which in turn trigger other strong bodily responses.

 The amygdala is our alarm system.
 Do you consider what colour to wear when going on the way out of your burning home?
 This is your primitive brain that we share with other mammals.
 So it means instinctive reaction before you can think like a human and make decisions.